jeaye/nixos-in-place/README.md

 6. Hit `y` to reboot into NixOS!

 ## What you get
-A fresh install of NixOS 15.09, either minimal or graphical (your choice).
+A fresh install of NixOS, either minimal or graphical (your choice).
 Your old system and all your old files still exist and are setup to mount on `/old-root`.
 As far as the file system is concerned, NixOS is installed in `/old-root/nixos` and `/` is rebound before spinning up the system; everything